jaikarT21/django_application/README.md

 ---

 ## **Conclusion**
-You have successfully deployed a Django project with multiple applications on AWS using Docker, ALB, and EC2! 🚀
+successfully deployed a Django project with multiple applications on AWS using Docker, ALB, and EC2! 🚀